pscarpa/pscarpa.github.io/README.md

 # Pietro Scarpa
 ## Competencies
 **Legal**
-Student of and practitioner of Refugee Law, I experienced supporting both refugees and migrants in their applications for refugee status and permits of stay; also supported naturalisation applications and drafted appeals in case of denials.
+Student and practitioner of Refugee Law, I experienced supporting both refugees and migrants in their applications for refugee status and permits of stay; also supported naturalisation applications and drafted appeals in case of denials.

 **Accounting & Operations Support**
 Having a degree in Economics from a leading European university and thanks to a stint at KPMG, the global External Audit firm, I acquired skills in both Accounting and Administration.
 Experiences in Operations Supports in a Development project, and an Electoral Campaign furthered the ability to tackle roles efficiently in Project Management and in handling high volumes of paperwork.